Charismatic Kalbarri Attractions: 7 Day Guide of Things to Do Around Town

 Then for something completely different, there are a couple of theme parks.

-Before I get into theme parks there are two other parks/playgrounds in town:
+Before I get into theme parks there are other parks/playgrounds in town:

 Family Entertainment Centre